samarthRathi/Gemini/Multi_PDF_Doc_Langchain_Gemini/README.md

 - Add RAG enhancements using LangChain's `RetrievalQA`

 ## 🙋‍♂️ Author
-Built by [Your Name] — Learning RAG with Gemini and LangChain.
+Built by Samarth Rathi — Learning RAG with Gemini and LangChain.

 ---
 **Note**: You must have access to Google's Generative AI APIs to run this project.